Node classification in networks via simplicial interactions: Results

 Fifth, as described in the objective \eqref{objective}, we use a strategy where we first aggregate all $k$-cliques in a given network for each $k$, calculate the errors, and then repeat for all $k=2,3,…,M$.
 After that, we combine all of the errors and minimize the outcome.
 The multinomial coefficients ($C_\tta$ in \eqref{objective}) corresponding to the $k$-cliques differ for each $k$, making it difficult to apply a uniform coefficient across different $k$ values.
 This variability prevents standardizing the method for extracting the characteristics of cliques of different sizes in the network into a single method.
 As a result, this characteristic of the objective function acts as a barrier to parallelization.
 We suggest that future research should focus on finding an effective method for gathering higher-order simplices in the network to enable parallel computing.

-Sixth, according to experimental results with benchmark data, using the training and validation data employed in GAT research \cite{velikovi2018graph} as prior information improves accuracy by 1.9\%, 0.4\%, and 1.1\% for Cora, Citeseer, and Pubmed, respectively, compared to the result in \cite{velikovi2018graph}.
+Sixth, according to experimental results with benchmark data, using the training and validation data employed in Planetoid, GCN, GAT, and SGC as prior information improves mean accuracy by 2.2\%, 0.7\%, and 0.3\% for Cora, Citeseer, and Pubmed, respectively.
 The objective function used in this study is intended to promote that all nodes forming higher-order simplices exhibit similar node probability distributions.
 As a result, if the network has a large number of inter-simplices, where nodes producing higher-order simplices belong to distinct labels or clusters, achieving good performance with the proposed objective function becomes challenging.
 The proportions of inter-cluster simplices among all higher-order simplices beyond 2-simplices are 16.4\%, 18.8\%, and 22.6\% (therefore, intra-cluster simplices ratio would be 83.6\%, 81.2\%, 77.4\%) for Cora, Citeseer, and Pubmed, respectively.
 This observation explains why a higher accuracy improvement is observed with Cora compared to Citeseer and Pubmed.

+Seventh, in widely used real datasets such as Cora, Citeseer, and Pubmed, the number of labels $l$ is modest, allowing the proposed algorithm’s time complexity to remain manageable, and our method can be effectively applied without significant computational concerns.
+However, for datasets with a large number of labels, such as the Amazon Product Co-purchasing Network \cite{leskovec2016snap}, which contains hundreds or even thousands of labels, the computational cost may be too high.
+Because our algorithm's complexity increases exponentially with $l$, it may be impractical to utilize it on datasets with a large number of labels.
+This constraint highlights the need for algorithmic improvements to support applications with multiple labels.

 Finally, this study demonstrated that the combination of GAT with the proposed objective function improved classification performance on benchmark data.
 While numerous recent advanced methodologies are being developed in the field of semi-supervised learning, almost all of them do not directly address higher-order simplices.
 If the given data supports the hypothesis of this study—densely connected nodes tend to exhibit similar attributes—it is speculated that further performance gains could be achieved by utilizing combinations with state-of-the-art approaches such as MGNN and GAT.